Now this is absolutely cute...

 I bring up the brand because I, too, disagree with the decision to let Miss USA keep her crown, but for reasons that differ from Rosie's.

-B-School.)
+The fact that Donald would let her keep her crown seems to go against everything they teach in Brand Management 101 (or that I think would be taught in such a class.
+Sorry, I did not go to the B-School.)
 Isn't Miss USA a brand, one that Mr. Trump and NBC have ownership of?
 You'd think they'd work harder to protect the brand and the image from getting tarnished, and stories like this and this seem like they would do more harm than good.
 I mean, it's the stories and the rumors and photos that prompted pageant organizers to look into decrowning their Miss in the first place.

 Big red flag?
 The girl could have been arrested for underage drinking and if the stories are true she could have been caught doing coke.
 (The underage drinking and admission to clubs is well documented.)
 Do you honestly want someone who's a liability reppin' your brand?
 I think not.
 And now, the poor girl will be the infamous "rehabbed" Miss USA.
 Tarnished image much?